 SPHS 840: Aging and Communication Disorders.
 3 semester hours.
 Fall semester.
 This course focuses on medical, psychological, and social theories and aspects of aging as they relate to communication processes and disorders.

-SPHS 880: Problems in Speech and Hearing Sciences Autism Seminar.
+SPHS 880: Autism Seminar.
 3 semester hours.
 Spring semester.
 This graduate level MS/SLP elective course is an introduction to issues related to autism spectrum disorders (ASD), and is intended to prepare future clinicians to understand and serve this unique population.
 Critical issues related to serving ASD populations will be covered, including diagnostic criteria, intervention options, multicultural considerations, collaboration with family and other professionals, and evidence-based practice.
 Specific strategies and guidelines will be discussed and illustrated using problem-based learning strategies (e.g., case studies).
 A significant component of this course will be class discussion and ongoing assessment of teaching and learning.